Create an account sign-up-diamond

 Route Description for Halnaker Circular Walk

-The Halnaker Circular Walk is a beautiful stroll through the countryside that showcases views of South Downs National Park.
-Although this path is fairly flat, there are some areas where you will be met with small inclines.
-There are also multiple stiles and gates to navigate while walking along this path.
+The Halnaker Windmill Circular Walk is a beautiful countryside route that showcases views across South Downs National Park and leads to the historic Halnaker Windmill.
+Although this path is fairly flat overall, there are some small inclines, and you will need to navigate several stiles and gates along the way.

-Walk straight across the meadow, through a stile to a fingerpost and head downhill.
-Look for the tractor-made path and follow this back to where you began.
+Walk straight across the meadow, through a stile to a fingerpost, and head downhill.
+Follow the tractor-made path back to where you began the Halnaker Windmill circular route.

 Halnaker Windmill